-A successful transplant results in natural-looking hair growth with sufficient density, minimal scarring, and a hairline matching the patient’s age, face shape, and hair type.
+If the transfer goes well, the hair will grow back naturally, with enough density, few scars, and a hairline that fits the patient’s age, face shape, and hair type.

 What is a Hair Transplant?